Living a self-sustainable life can be hugely rewarding.

 Combine three parts pure castor oil with one part detergent.
 Add four tablespoons of this mixture to a gallon of water.
 Using a spray bottle, apply evenly to your garden.
 Repeat as necessary.

 This approach isn’t as effective as the castor oil mole repellent as the solution is weaker.
 Any stronger, however, and you’d damage your plants or lawn.
-As the solution is less potent, it also needs reapplying more frequently.
+As the solution is less potent, it also needs to be reapplied more frequently.

 #3 Smoke Bombs